 Before we can get into the specifics about how to optimize, we have to understand the shipping optimization meaning.
 Optimization in general means using resources in the best and most effective way in a given situation.
-When applied specifically to shipping, it means ensuring that each step in the shipping process (from packing to choosing a carrier) is done in the most time, energy, and cost effective way.
-Logistics optimization, while similar, often refers to the entire process of getting raw materials to your company, through shipping them to their final destination.
+When applied specifically to shipping, it means ensuring that each step in the shipping process (from packing to choosing a carrier) is done in the most time, energy, and cost-effective way.
+Logistics optimization, while similar, often refers to the entire process of getting raw materials to your company, by shipping them to their final destination.

 You might have noticed the use of several different words that can almost seem like synonyms.
 Let’s unpack that a little more.
 There are a lot of ways to talk about shipping, and many of these terms will be used interchangeably depending on what source you are reading.
-Some of the most common include: shipping, freight, transportation, logistics, trucking, air and ground.
+Some of the most common include: shipping, freight, transportation, logistics, trucking, air, and ground.
 Sometimes, the exact word used has a specific meaning for the situation but many times they are all used to refer to the general practice of moving parcels around from one place to another by various means.

-Generally shipping and transportation are the broadest terms, and refer to any means of moving goods, whereas freight specifically refers to shipping in bulk (usually over 150 pounds).
+Generally, shipping and transportation are the broadest terms and refer to any means of moving goods, whereas freight specifically refers to shipping in bulk (usually over 150 pounds).
 Trucking and ground both refer to moving goods in trucks as opposed to air, meaning moving goods in planes.
-Logistics is often used as a category that encompasses shipping and transportation, and can mean everything about the managing and overseeing of goods coming into and out of a business.
+Logistics is often used as a category that encompasses shipping and transportation and can mean everything about the managing and overseeing of goods coming into and out of a business.

 How Can Shipping Operations Be Improved?

 There are so many facets to transporting goods that it can be helpful to break things down into individual concepts to get a clear picture.
-In this section we will look at some of the major aspects of shipping, before we start looking at how to reduce shipping costs.
+In this section, we will look at some of the major aspects of shipping, before we start looking at how to reduce shipping costs.

 Packing Parcels for Optimization

 The size, dimensions, and weight of a parcel will all affect its freight classifications and how it can be shipped.
 Before packing decisions are made, you need to understand how these influencing factors, such as cost, packing time, and delivery speed of a parcel, are ways to reduce freight costs.
 Generally speaking, fewer parcels at a larger size (more items per) will be more economical to ship than the alternative of packing smaller parcels, but more of them.
-Setting up a packing process that results in the larger load style will save you money overall.
+Setting up a packing process that results in a larger load style will save you money overall.

 Choosing The Best Shipping Option